ishach20-a11y/DMN-benchmarking-study/README.md

 # Master-thesis
-all the data, codes we are using for the thesis
+all codes we are using for the thesis